Information about Arachnids

-Arachnids are one of the four major groups of arthropods.
+Arachnids comprise the major lineages of chelicerates, which is one of the four major groups of arthropods.
 The other three major groups are insects, crustaceans (crabs and their kin), and myriapods (centipedes and millipedes).
-Insects are well known for their species diversity, but it is now recognized that the Acari (mites and ticks) may contain up to a million species (although most are not yet described).
-Spiders, too, have a rich fauna, with greater than 40,000 described species (Platnick 2008).
-The other nine orders of arachnids contain many fewer species, but harbor a great diversity of body forms, ecologies, behaviors, physiologies, and life histories.
+Insects are well known for their species diversity, but it is now recognized that mites may contain up to a million species (although most are not yet described).
+Spiders, too, have a rich fauna, with greater than 52,000 described species.
+The other orders of arachnids contain many fewer species, but harbor a great diversity of body forms, ecologies, behaviors, physiologies, and life histories.

 Below, we follow the nomenclatural system for arachnid orders proposed by T. Savory (1972) in Systematic Zoology 21:122-125.
 A nice review of the less species-rich arachnid orders is: Harvey, M. 2002.
 The neglected cousins: What do we know about the smaller arachnid orders?
 Journal of Arachnology.
 30:375-372.

-(*Disclaimer* Any errors in the text are entirely our own, and comments/corrections should be sent to smasta@pdx.edu)
+(*Disclaimer* Any errors in the text are entirely our own, and comments or corrections should be sent to smasta@pdx.edu)

 Taxonomy of Arachnida: